-In addition, it can stimulate your gallbladder to produce more bile, which may be beneficial for fat digestion (
+In addition, it can stimulate your liver to produce more bile, which may be beneficial for fat digestion (

 Chicory root can be found pre-ground and roasted, so it’s easy to prepare.
 Simply brew it like regular coffee grounds — in a filter coffee maker, French press or espresso machine.

 Use 2 tablespoons of grounds for every 6 ounces (180 ml) of water, or adjust this ratio based on your preferences.

 In addition, you should avoid chicory root if you’re pregnant or breastfeeding since research on its safety under these circumstances is lacking.

 Chicory root tastes similar to coffee but is caffeine-free and very high in the beneficial fiber inulin, which may aid in digestion and support a healthy gut.